HumanbiOS/fb/README.md

 15. Create a webhook callback url.
 Copy the same tunneling url created by **ngrok** to "Callback URL" in facebook dev.
 16. Copy the same VERIFY_TOKEN string in **.env** to "Verify Token" in facebook dev.
 17. First run the messenger bot
 18. Click "Verify and Save".
-If you've setup all the above successfully provided the **app.py** is running and your **ngrok** tunneling is forwarding to the correct ports.
+If you've setup all the above successfully the app should function correctly, provided the **app.py** is running and your **ngrok** tunneling is forwarding to the correct ports.

 ### Telegram back-end
 At the moment the telegram back-end of app.py runs through the same webhook url you've setup in **ngrok**.
 These the steps to get the telegram bot backend going for the facebook messenger bot: